FranchiseKit

 • In-person training reserved for hands-on skills that can't be taught digitally

 Use a dedicated announcement system with read receipts and acknowledgment tracking.
+Segment announcements by region, store type, or role so that franchisees only see what is relevant to them.
 For ongoing support, implement a helpdesk ticketing system that categorizes requests, assigns them to the right team, and tracks resolution time.
 This creates accountability on both sides and provides data to improve your support processes.
+Brands using structured communication systems typically see a 40-60% reduction in repeated support questions because information is searchable and persistent rather than buried in someone's inbox.

 Brand consistency is what differentiates a franchise from a collection of independent restaurants.
 Every location should deliver the same experience, quality, and standards.
+Customers who visit your Times Square location expect the same product when they walk into your suburban Houston store.
 This requires:

-• Ongoing training programs that reinforce brand standards over time
+• Ongoing training programs that reinforce brand standards over time, not just during initial onboarding

 As your network grows, gut instinct and anecdotal feedback aren't enough.
 Build dashboards that track key operational metrics: